gbv/login-server/README.md

 ```

 ### Configuration

+If running the server behind a reverse proxy, make sure to include the  `X-Forwarded-Proto` header, allow all HTTP methods, and enable WebSocket proxying.

-You also need to provide two configuration files:
+You need to provide two configuration files:

 #### `.env`
 To configure the application: